AaronHKim/Aaron_blog/_posts/2018-02-10-broydens-method.md

     nav: sidebar-numerical
 ---
 #### INTRODUCTION
-This is a program intended to solve for critical points of multivariabl
+This is a program intended to solve for critical points of multivariable function

 #### INITIAL PARAMETERS
 * x: [n x 1] initial guess